tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 <h5>Recursion</h5>

 Recursion in mathematics refers to a process where a function, sequence, or definition is defined in terms of itself.
-It allows problems to be solved by breaking them into smaller instances of the same problem
+It allows problems to be solved by breaking them into smaller instances of the same problem.

+`Key Components of recurions`